openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Credential Query {#credential_query}

-A Credential Query is an object representing a request for one specific credential.
+A Credential Query is an object representing a request for one specific Credential.

 It contains the following properties:

 `id`:
 : REQUIRED.
-A string identifying the credential in the response and, if provided, the constraints in `valid_credential_sets`.
+A string identifying the Credential in the response and, if provided, the constraints in `valid_credential_sets`.

 `format`:
 : REQUIRED.
 A string that specifies the format of the requested Verifiable Credential.
-Valid Credential format identifier values are defined in Appendix A of [@!OpenID.VCI].
-The value of this property MUST be one of the supported Credential formats as defined in the Wallet's metadata.
+Valid Credential Format Identifier values are defined in Appendix A of [@!OpenID.VCI].
+The value of this property MUST be one of the supported Credential Formats as defined in the Wallet's metadata.

 `expect_meta`:
 : OPTIONAL.
-An object defining additional properties requested by the Verifier that apply to the metadata and validity data of the credential.
-The properties of this object are defined per format in (#format_specific_properties).
+An object defining additional properties requested by the Verifier that apply to the metadata and validity data of the Credential.
+The properties of this object are defined per Credential Format in (#format_specific_properties).
 If omitted, no specific restrictions are placed on the metadata or validity of the requested Credential.